-Puriri is a native evergreen tree.
-TPS has two protected puriri trees on site.
-These two trees were planted on the 12 May 1937 by the Tauranga District High School Principal, Mr A Bell and Head Prefects Lyn Christian and Gordon Riggir to commemorate the coronation of King George VI.
+TPS has two protected puriri trees on the senior site.
+These two trees were planted by the Tauranga District High School Principal, Mr Bell and Head Students Lyn Christian and Gordon Riggir, to acknowledge the coronation of King George VI on the 12th May 1937.